 - Practical access control (doors, fences)

 - Territorial reinforcement (signs, sidewalks, ordinances)

 - Maintenance (code enforcement, community clean ups)

 When you boost rental security in this way, you’ll also improve curb appeal and landscaping, making it a win-win for you, your tenants and the community.
 Use these landscaping upgrades to bring CPTED to your rental property.

 Upgrade (or install) outdoor lighting fixtures

-Mounting torch lamps in the front yard is both a decorative and functional means of exposing would-be trespassers.
-Without the cover of the dark, burlars may be less likely to make time for your property, for fear of being seen.
+Mounting lamps in the front yard is a decorative and functional means of exposing would-be trespassers.
+Without the cover of the dark, burglars have increased chances of being seen.

-When installing, position the light fixtures away from areas that cause shadows or glaring, so they can illuminate the entire property after dark.
+During installation, position the light fixtures away from areas that cause shadows or glaring, in order to illuminate the entire property after dark.
 It’s also a smart idea to elevate them high enough to inhibit tampering.

 Finally, the most effective options for security lighting are high-intensity and motion sensitive discharge bulbs—in particular, metal halide or high-pressure sodium (HPS): “The HPS bulbs emit a yellow to orange light, while the metal halide bulbs emit a blue to white light,” according to Angie’s List’s Outdoor Lighting Guide.